What is Coverage, and Why does it Matter?

 2. Do these tests give me sufficient confidence?

 When considering which profile to use, consider the time and financial costs to run larger test suites.
 Running more tests will be expensive and isn’t always necessary to thoroughly test your system.
 Determining the minimum coverage that makes you confident in your tests is vital.
-With Test Modeller’s tagging feature, you can customize your coverage profile to assign different levels of coverage to each system component.
+With Quality Modeller’s tagging feature, you can customize your coverage profile to assign different levels of coverage to each system component.
 This is a good way to achieve the balance between having full coverage of your system and a manageable amount of test cases.

 Summary